SinaLab/OffensiveHebrew/README.md

 | Not offeinsive | -            | 14,681 |
 | Total          |              | 15,881 |

-The binary labaled data is also highly imbalanced with 14,681 tweets labeled as not offensive and 1,200 tweets labeled as offensive.
+The binary-labeled data is also highly imbalanced with 14,681 tweets labeled as not offensive and 1,200 tweets labeled as offensive.
 To produce a more balanced dataset, we combined the 1,200 offensive tweets with a random sample of 1,300 non-offensive tweets, resulting in a more balanced dataset of 2,500 tweets.
 We split the 2,500 tweets into training (70%), validation (10%), and test (20%) sets.

-A corpus and model for offenive Hebrew
+A corpus and model for offensive Hebrew
 Version: 1.0 (updated on 7/8/2023)